mattrmaydew/bcore/README.md

  1.  updates for tags substring out comma's and creating a delete option prior to saving
  2.  updates for country, state, city dependent dropdowns in the profile section

-please share your idea's and advice with me as I am always learning.
+please share your idea's and advice with me, as I am always learning.
+Please reach out to me anytime.
+My email is below.
 Thank you for your interest.

 mattrmaydew@gmail.com